c-oneill/email-notifier/README.md

 2. setup twilio account: https://login.twilio.com/u/signup
 	-free trial ok
-	-buy new number with SMS capabilities (Phone Numbers > Manage > Buy a number)
+	-grab twilio account SID and Twilio Authorization token from the console Admin > Account Management > Keys and Credentials > API Keys and tokens -buy new number with SMS capabilities (Phone Numbers > Manage > Buy a number)

 3. use template.env to create your own .env file